 Whether you want to run it as a dropshipping business or sell homemade treats, the pay is good, the work is rewarding (who doesn’t want to make dogs happy?), and people will never stop spoiling their pets—which means job security guaranteed.

 Did you know thrifting is a $24-billion industry?
 Probably not.
 However, this makes it a prime business opportunity if you have some old clothes in the back of your closet and want to make some extra cash.

-With new technology at the forefront, you can turn selling unwanted clothing into one of the most profitable business opportunities online.
+With new technology at the forefront, you can take that unwanted clothing and start an online boutique to make money online.